ComputeCanada/molmodsim-amber-md-lesson/_episodes/10-Checking_PDB_Files.md

 - di-sulfide bonds
 - wrong assignment of the N and O atoms in the amide groups of ASN and GLN, and the N and C atoms in the imidazole ring of HIS

-Some problems can be identified and corrected automatically (e.g. missing atoms and some clashes) while other may have multiple solutions (e.g. alternate conformations, several protein chains, non-protein molecules, missing residues) and require your decision.

-In this section we will learn how to identify and correct for multiple chains, alternate conformations, non-protein molecules, and disulphide bonds.
+Several problems can be identified and corrected automatically (such as missing atoms and some steric clashes), while others may have more than one solution  and require your decision.
+In this section, you will learn how to recognize and correct problems associated with multiple chains, alternate conformations, non-protein molecules, and disulphide bonds.

 #### Downloading a Protein Structure File from PDB
 Let's start with downloading a protein structure file: